sjbennett123/polarlarp/content/current_writeups/_index.md

 description: This event is a continuation of the plot that was ran in October with the Bloody Fist orcs seeking revenge for the loss of Stonewood.
 The players have their first chance to kill a Bloody Fist general.
 event_date: "14-04-2023" # Day Month Year
 rumors:
   - |
+       Message posted on a Tree:

+       Mayor Durag has not been seen leaving his home in over 5 days.
+Patrols of Bloody Fist troops have been seen by his manner but no one had entered.
+Last night there was a large argument at the Mayors manor, seemingly there was an Orc Bloody Fist Scout murdered and the dagger was in the mayors hand!
+Maybe he finally had enough and stood up to them.
+I am worried they will try and kill him now, my scouts will watch his movements”

+       ~Black Leaf

+       The Anvil Remembers Stonewood
+  - |
+       Message posted on a Tree:

+       Thank you brave adventurers!
+The Rygal Order greatly thanks you for your assistance in pushing back this threat.
+You have Stonewood the push it needed to rise up and rebel!
+Since your adventures through this past week, Bloody Fist patrols have dropped dramatically.
+Their leaders surely felt the fury of your blades and the wrath of your spells!

+       Black Leaf and the remnants of the Black Anvil Company along with myself, lead an assault on a nearby Bloody Fist encampment.
+We slaughtered roughly 50 of them in the battle.
+The most terrifying part were these larger Bloody Fist, from what they were screaming in Orcish it sounded like Honor Guard or Honor Knight.
+These were very strong swinging warriors that were very resilient and capable Earth Casters via their blades so be careful if you see Bloody Fist with more ceremonial style armor.

+       We captured a map and coordinates to where they had been keeping captured Stonewood citizens.
+Upon discovery of this prison camp we were able to find most of the old Guild masters of Stonewood!
+They were very worn down and in some form of magical shackles unable to speak or conjure their power.
+We have returned as many as we can to Stonewood and they are healing now, when they are well they will speak out to the public.

+       Last thing, the ’destruction’ of the Hoylean Altar was very odd.
+They Changed Ones have not resurfaced yet.
+The offerings you made to the altar and the infusion with light seemed to have satisfy them for now.
+Very weird their sudden change in behavior now when they were perfect machines until that night.
+Seems casting Illuminations on the Altar somehow healed or quelled their corrupted nature.
+I am not sure if they will return but I would remain vigilant if they do.”

+       Your Friend Darkness

+       ~Kane
+  - |
+       Message Posted on a Tree:

+       Heroes of the Brewery!
+I have spoken with the soon to be Brewers Guild Master, Gilg “Firebrew” Bowerbane!
+He has informed me that a new Brew will be created in honor of those who saved our Stouts and Spirits for the winter!
+Please send me your suggestions so we can create this brew in your honor.
+We will take suggestions on flavors aswell.
+Thank you again for your brave efforts defending such a Dwarven pride!”

+       ~Black Leaf

+       The Anvil Remembers Stonewood
+  - |
+       Hail Adventurers!

+       Since we don’t have to be as secretive now, this is your friendly Mystic local of Stonewood, Kane.
+I will be at the Winter Veil Feast but briefly to deliver a update on the progress on Stonewoods recovery during the Winter months we have endured.
+Much prosperity and wealth has returned to the good town of Stonewood!
+The brew is flowing and spirits are raised!

+       We have received a grim threat from the Bloody Fist for when the “Cold breaks the blood shall fall like Rain on Stonewood” I will bring this missive we received recently.
+I wish you all good ventures and and safe travels to the Winter Veil!

+       You’re Friend in Darkness,

+       ~Kane
+  - |
        Hey everybody,